jack-pappas/fsharp-logic-examples/readme.md

 ---

+### Purpose

+The purpose this site is to allow someone to learn automated theorem provers and proof assistants using John's book but instead of using OCaml, they can use F#.
+While OCaml is a perfectly valid language, F# is a first class language of Visual Studio and Mono thus allowing one the use of a powerful Iterative Development Environment.

+When converting the code from OCaml to F# the main goal was to keep the F# code as close as possible to the OCaml code presented in the book so that one did not have to spend time trying to understand what code changes were made.

+---

 ### Needed for Installation ###

 There are two solutions: `*.VS10.sln` and `*.VS11.sln` for Visual Studio 2010 and Visual Studio 2012 respectively.